 - Transportation infrastructure planning and Safety

 - Geographic Information Systems (GIS)

 - Intelligent Transportation Systems (ITS)

 Zhao, Shanshan, Aemal J. Khattak, and Eric C. Thompson.
 Safety and Economic Assessment of Converting Two-Way Stop-Controlled Intersections to Roundabouts on High Speed Rural Highways.
-Forthcoming in the spring issue of the Journal of Transportation Research Forum, March 2015.Tung, Li-Wei and Aemal J. Khattak.
+Journal of Transportation Research Forum, 54(1), 2015 (p 131-144).Tung, Li-Wei and Aemal J. Khattak.
 Distracted motor vehicle driving at highway-rail grade crossings.
 Recommended for publication in the Transportation Research Records, January 2015 (paper no. 15-4692).

 Gyawali, Sunil, Anuj Sharma, Aemal J. Khattak, and Edward Smaglik.
 Advanced Warrant Analysis for Displaced Left Turn Intersections using Decision Assistance Curves.
 Recommended for publication in the Transportation Research Records, January 2015 (paper no. 15-5482).

 Zhao, Shanshan and Aemal J. Khattak.
 Motor vehicle drivers' injuries in train–motor vehicle crashes.
 Accident Analysis and Prevention, 74, January 2015 (162-168).